Regina Lei

 Regina Lei Jia-rui (雷嘉汭; born 2000) is a Taiwanese actress.
 She made her feature film debut as Kat in the zombie film The Sadness (2021) and rose to prominence with her role as Leena in the PTS series Port of Lies (2023), for which she was nominated for Best Leading Actress in the 59th Golden Bell Awards.
-She is set to make her Korean debut in Twelve in 2025.
+She made her Korean debut in Twelve in 2025.

 Early life and education

 Lei was born in 2000 in Puli, Nantou, Taiwan, and grew up with a younger brother.
 She studied at a Buddhist school, and was a member of her high school cheerleading team.
 She later pursued applied Japanese at Kainan University, graduating with a Bachelor of Arts in 2022.
 In her freshman year, a friend of her mother who worked as a talent agent encouraged Lei to film an audition tape, leading to her casting as an advertisement model.
 She began working part-time in advertising in 2018, and accumulated around 40 advertisements over the next three years.
 She also started filming music videos, which she found enjoyable and sparked her interest in acting.